Estassy/hackathon_toolkit/README.md

 3. **Epsilon-Greedy Exploration**: The agent uses an epsilon-greedy strategy to balance exploration and exploitation.
 The epsilon value decays over time to reduce exploration as the agent learns.

-4. **Experience Replay**: The agent stores experiences in a replay buffer and samples batches of experiences for training.
-This helps stabilize training by breaking the correlation between consecutive experiences.
+4. **Experience Replay**: A (prioritized) replay buffer is used to break correlations between consecutive experiences and improve training stability.

 5. **Double DQN**: The agent uses Double DQN to reduce overestimation bias by using the target network to select the best action and the main network to evaluate it.

-6. **Checkpoint Management**: The agent's state, including the model weights, epsilon value, and step count, is periodically saved to a checkpoint file.
-This allows training to resume from the last saved state in case of interruptions.
+6. **Checkpoint Management**: The model is periodically saved in two formats:
+   - `checkpoint.pth`: latest model state (regular snapshot)
+   - `checkpoint_best.pth`: best-performing model so far (based on totale episode reward)

 ### Multi-Configuration Training